 Manage a data spillage incident in Microsoft 365

-Data spillage is when a document containing confidential, sensitive or malicious information is released into an untrusted environment.
+Data spillage is when a document containing confidential, sensitive, or malicious information is released in an untrusted environment.
 When a data spillage incident is detected, it's important to quickly contain the environment, assess the size and locations of the spillage, examine user activities around it, and then delete the spilled data from the service.
-Using the Data Investigations (Preview) tool, you can search for sensitive, malicious or misplaced data across Office 365, investigate to find out what happened, and then take appropriate actions.
+Using the Data Investigations (Preview) tool, you can search for sensitive, malicious, or misplaced data across Office 365, investigate to find out what happened, and then take appropriate actions.